arcus/education_modules/sql_basics/sql_basics.md

 </div>

 Sometimes you want to evaluate missing data patterns.
 For example, maybe there's a discernible pattern in patients who are missing sex or race data.
 Write a query that will give you all the fields for rows in `patients` where either the sex or race data is missing.
+(Hint: there might not be any rows that have missing data in those two fields).

 ```sql

 ```
-@AlaSQL.eva.("#dataTable10e")
+@AlaSQL.eva.("#dataTable11d")

-<table id="dataTable10e" border="1"></table><br>
+<table id="dataTable11d" border="1"></table><br>

 <div style = "display:none;">
 @AlaSQL.buildTable_allergies